 Here is a list of all the role groups.
 To read about each Role Group and learn about their activities, characters, costumes, preparation, and duties while at Fort Ross, click on each name.

-The women here at Ross took their place in many areas.
-Some were language interpreters for the Company, some worked in the fields, or as cowherds, and most took their place with their family needs.
+The woman here at Ross took their place in many areas.
+Some women were language interpreters for the Company, some worked in the fields, or as cowherds, and most took their place caring for their families’ needs.
 We know they played a major role here at Ross performing the daily tasks of family and community survival.